-Growing student loan balances are a very frustrating and very real problem.
+Increasing student loan balances are a very real and very frustrating problem.

-I frequently receive emails from borrowers who have much larger balances on their debt than what they originally borrowed.
+We frequently receive emails from borrowers who have much larger balances on their debt than what they originally borrowed.
 This issue is so common that nearly half of all student loan borrowers have an increased balance after 5 years.
 In some cases, missed payments and late fees can explain the larger balances.
-In many cases, however, the borrower hasn’t done anything wrong, yet the balance has still increased.
+In many cases, however, the borrower hasn’t done anything wrong, yet the balance still increased.

-Today we will look at the ways a student loan balance can go up and cover some strategies to prevent it from happening.
+Here, we’ll look at ways a student loan balance can increase and review some strategies to prevent it from happening.

 What causes a student loan balance to increase?

-Growth During School – Most borrowers do not make payments during school.
-However, interest still grows on the loan during school (the one exception would be a federal subsidized loan).
-For many, this can mean years of growth and compounding interest.
-As a result many borrowers enter repayment with a balance significantly larger than what they actually borrowed.
+Growth During School – Most borrowers don’t make payments during school.
+Yet, interest still grows on the loan during school (the one exception would be a federal subsidized loan).
+This can mean years of growth and compounding interest.
+As a result, many borrowers enter repayment with a balance significantly larger than what they actually borrowed.

-Deferments and Forbearances – Many lenders will allow struggling borrowers to take a break during repayment.
-Most lenders also give students a six month “grace period” after finishing school.
+Deferments and Forbearances – Many lenders allow struggling borrowers to take a break during repayment.
+Most lenders also give students a six-month “grace period” after finishing school.
 Even though there is no bill due, the interest is still working for the lender and growing the balance.

-Payments requiring less than the monthly interest accumulation – Sometimes private lenders will allow borrowers to have a temporary reduction in the amount they are expected to pay each month.
-While this provides a break for borrowers, the interest usually will continue to accumulate.
-The smaller payments help the borrowers stay current, but they help the lenders make some extra money from the extra interest.
+Payments Requiring Less Than the Monthly Interest Accumulation – Sometimes, private lenders allow borrowers to have a temporary reduction in the amount they are expected to pay each month.
+While this provides a break for borrowers, the interest usually continues to accumulate.
+Smaller payments help borrowers stay current, but they help the lenders make some extra money from the extra interest.

-Calculation Errors – Lenders are not perfect and it is possible that an error has been made.
-Where the lender made any manual adjustments were made to the balance.
-Borrowers should keep copies of loan statements and documents so that they can prove any errors.
+Calculation Errors – Lenders aren’t perfect, and it’s possible that an error has been made.
+Where the lender made any manual adjustments to the balance, mistakes are especially common.
+Borrowers should keep copies of loan statements and documents so they can prove any errors.
 Sometimes filing a complaint with the Consumer Financial Protection Bureau may be necessary.

 There are a number of reasons that a balance may have increased beyond the original amount borrowed.
-The good news is that there are several tools and strategies that a borrower can use in order to get the balance lowered.
+The good news is there are several tools and strategies a borrower can use to get the balance lowered.

 Lowering the Principal Balance on Loans

-Make Extra Payments – The most common and most effective way to lower a student loan balance is to make extra payments.
-When borrowers make payments, the money is first applied to any fees, then covers accumulated interest, and then lowers the principal balance.
-Because the monthly payment normally covers these three categories, extra payments will go entirely towards principal.
+Make Extra Payments – The most common and effective way to lower a student loan balance is to make extra payments.
+When borrowers make payments, the money is first applied to any fees, it then covers accumulated interest.
+Only after does it finally lower the principal balance.
+Because the monthly payment normally covers these three categories, extra payments will go entirely towards the principal.
 Even a little bit extra can make a huge difference in the long run.

 Remember to Attack the Highest Interest Rate Loan First – The biggest enemy to eliminating student debt is interest rates.
 The higher the interest rate, the more difficult it is to eliminate the loan.
-By focusing on eliminating the loan with the highest interest rate first, borrowers can get their loans paid off as quickly as possible while minimizing how much is spent over the life of the loans.
-Some people choose to pay a little extra on all of their loans, but it is far more effective to focus everything on a single loan.
+Borrowers focused on eliminating the loan with the highest interest rate first can get their loans paid off as quickly as possible, while minimizing the amount spent over the life of the loan.
+Some people choose to pay a little extra on all of their loans, but it is far more effective to focus on a single loan.

 Sign Up for the REPAYE Plan – Though there are many federal income-driven repayment plans, one of them has a special perk for borrowers whose monthly payments are less than the monthly interest.
 The REPAYE plan will immediately forgive half of the extra interest that accumulates each month.
-That means if a borrower has loans that generate $200 of interest per month, but the borrower is only required to pay $50 per month, instead of having the balance grow by $150 per month, it will only grow by $75 per month on REPAYE.
+For example, suppose a borrower has loans that generate $200 of interest per month.
+However, the borrower is required to pay only $50 per month.
+Instead of the balance growing by $150 per month, it will only grow by $75 per month on REPAYE.
 Switching to REPAYE won’t stop the balance from increasing, but it will slow it down.

-Find Lower Interest Rates – If interest is the enemy, getting lower interest rates is one of the best ways to get balances under control.
-Lenders like SoFi, Laurel Road, and CommonBond all offer interest rates below 3%.
+Find Lower Interest Rates – Lenders like SoFi, Laurel Road, and CommonBond all offer interest rates below 3%.
 These lenders can be picky about credit approvals, so it is a good idea to shop around and check rates with many of the lenders offering student loan refinancing.

 One Last Bit of Good News…

-As borrowers begin repayment, most of their payment will go towards interest with only a small amount being used to reduce the principal balance.
+As borrowers begin repayment, most of their payments will go towards the interest with only a small amount being used to reduce the principal balance.
 However, as the balance drops, the monthly interest that accumulates will also drop.
-This means that same student loan payment will go further towards eliminating the principal balance with each passing month.
+This means that the same student loan payment will go further towards eliminating the principal balance with each passing month.

 Just as setbacks can cause a student loan balance to spiral out of control, positive progress can likewise build momentum.